sehunkeem/quant-strat-live-performance/README.md

   All returns are reported net of transaction costs and slippage.

 - **Leverage Normalization**
-  Leverage may be actively adjusted; however, all reported performance metrics are normalized to a **zero-leverage** baseline for consistency and comparability.
+  Leverage may be adjusted; however, all reported performance metrics are normalized to a **zero-leverage** baseline for consistency and comparability.

 ---